Apple displays: External displays

 In 2004 a new line was introduced, utilizing the same 20″ and 23″ panels alongside a new 30″ model, for $3,299.
 The displays had a sleek aluminum enclosure with a much narrower bezel than their predecessors.
 The 20″ model featured a 1680×1050 resolution, the 23″ 1920×1200, and the 30″ 2560×1600.
 The 30″ version requires a dual-link interface, because a single-link DVI connection (the most common type) doesn't have enough bandwidth to provide a picture to a display of this resolution.
 Initially, the only graphics cards that could power the new 30″ display were the Nvidia GeForce 6800 DDL series, available in both GT and Ultra forms.
 The DDL suffix signified the dual-link DVI capability.
 The less expensive of the two cards retailed for US$499, raising the net cost of owning and using the display to nearly $3,800.
-Later graphics options included the NVIDIA Quadro FX 4500; the card included two dual-link DVI connectors which allowed a Power Mac G5 to run two 30″ Cinema Displays simultaneously with the total number of pixels working out to 8.2 million.
+Later graphics options included Nvidia's Quadro FX 4500; the card included two dual-link DVI connectors which allowed a Power Mac G5 to run two 30″ Cinema Displays simultaneously with the total number of pixels working out to 8.2 million.

 In 2006 along with the introduction of the Mac Pro, Apple lowered the price of the 30″ Cinema Display to US$1999.
-The Mac Pro featured an NVIDIA GeForce 7300GT as the graphics card in its base configuration which is capable of running a 30″ Cinema Display and another 23″ display simultaneously.
-The original Mac Pro was also available with both the ATI Radeon X1900XT card and the NVIDIA Quadro FX 4500 as build-to-order options.
+The Mac Pro featured an Nvidia GeForce 7300GT as the graphics card in its base configuration which is capable of running a 30″ Cinema Display and another 23″ display simultaneously.
+The original Mac Pro was also available with both ATI's Radeon X1900XT card and Nvidia's Quadro FX 4500 as build-to-order options.
 The X1900XT and FX 4500 are each capable of driving two 30″ Cinema Displays.